top of page

 Lead poisoning resulting from the ingestion of lead fishing tackle is by far the largest known killer of adult loons in New Hampshire and has been responsible for 39% of documented adult loon mortalities since 1989.
 Lead sinkers and lead-headed jigs weighing one ounce or less (the sizes most often ingested by loons) have been illegal for sale and freshwater use in New Hampshire since 2016.
 Help us protect our loons by cleaning out your tackle box.
 You can participate in the Loon Preservation Committee’s Lead Tackle Buyback program.
 As part of this program, you can turn in lead tackle at participating retail locations, where you will receive a $10 merchandise voucher to that location.
 Visit Loon.org/loonsafe for program details.

-The annual loon count was conducted on July 15th.
-In all fourteen loons were counted.
-For comparison, our 10-year average is about 10 loons counted, and last year we had 17 loons.
-Thank you to our observers Brian & Bobbi Jarvis, Craig Fillmann, Mark Guerringue, Don Yurewicz and Theresa Einhorn, Rose Hache & Dean Malouta, and Tom & Maria Gross for their help with the count.
+The annual loon count was conducted on July 19th.
+In all sixteen loons were counted - 13 adults and 3 chicks.
+For comparison, our 10-year average is about 10 loons counted.
+Thank you to our observers: Brian & Bobbi Jarvis, Craig Fillmann, Mark Guerringue, Bill Petry & Tim Keith, Don Yurewicz & Theresa Einhorn, Claire & Farhad Shoaie, and Linda Witz for their help with the count.

 To learn more about loons in New Hampshire please visit the Loon Preservation Committee at www.loon.org.